c-dilks/clas12-env/README.md

 # clas12-env
 [![Build Status](https://github.com/jeffersonlab/clas12-env/workflows/clas12-env-ci/badge.svg)](https://github.com/jeffersonlab/clas12-env/actions)

-This is just a [modulefile](https://modules.sourceforge.net/)-based environment setup for CLAS12 software.
-Its main branch is deployed on CVMFS to support running CLAS12 software at JLab, on the Open Science Grid, or on any supported operating system with CVMFS access.
+This is just a [modulefile](https://modules.sourceforge.net/)-based environment setup for CLAS12 software, used primarily at JLab and on the Open Science Grid.

 Note:
 - The modulefiles and software builds for GEANT4 used in this environment are [documented separately](https://jeffersonlab.github.io/g4home) and can be used independently.
 - This is *not* a build system!
-If builds for a given operating system or compiler are not installed, these modulefiles will only print a warning (and Java components *should* still work).
+If builds for your operating system or compiler aren't installed, these modulefiles will only print a warning.

 ## Quick Start